Hausdorff Reductions and the Exponential Hierarchies: Charting the Iterated Exponential Hierarchies via Hausdorff Classes

 We stress here that $\NPNExp$, by our Hausdorff characterization, is an intermediate level of \WExpHier, and not a main level.
-Main levels of the generalized exponential hierarchies can easily be characterized via alternating machines (see \cref{sec_def_generalized_exp_hierarchy}), whereas the most natural characterization for intermediate levels we have shown to be Hausdorff classes of increasing lengths (see \cref{sec_charting_top}).
+Main levels of the iterated exponential hierarchies can easily be characterized via alternating machines (see \zcref{sec_def_iterated_exp_hierarchy}), whereas the most natural characterization for intermediate levels we have shown to be Hausdorff classes of increasing lengths (see \zcref{sec_charting_top}).